EvictionLab/angular-d3-graph/README.md

 };
 ```

+### x1 and x2
+The x1 and x2 inputs are used for adjusting the view of the line graph to show from x1 to x2.

 ## Outputs

+### `activeValuesChanged`

-  - `lineGraphHover`: `$event` contains an array of all of the x / y values of the lines and their pixel coordinates based on where the mouse hovered
+`$event` contains an array of all of the lines, or the selected bar and their x / y values based on the mouse position on hover, the touch location, or the positon navigated to by keyboard.
-  - `lineGraphClick`: `$event` contains an array of all of the x / y values of the lines and their pixel coordinates based on where the user clicked / pressed
-  - `barGraphHover`: `$event` contains an object with the hovered item's data and pixel coordinates
-  - `barGraphClick`: `$event` contains an object with the hovered item's data and pixel coordinates